kgatilin/aihive/docs/roadmap/phase1_implementation.md

 - Polish user experience
 - Optimize agent prompts and tools
+- Implement monitoring for async processes
 - Improve error handling and edge cases
 - Create comprehensive documentation
 - Prepare for demo and user testing

 ## Success Criteria

-- A user can submit a new request via Slack
+- User can submit a request with or without context ID
-- The system creates a task and assigns it to the Product Manager Agent
+- The system creates tasks and assigns appropriate status
-- The Product Manager Agent can create a PRD or request clarifications
+- Orchestrator periodically scans tasks and schedules work
+- Product Manager agents poll for and process assigned tasks
+- The system handles clarification requests asynchronously
 - PRDs are stored with proper versioning
-- The user receives notifications about task status changes
-- The system maintains conversation context across interactions
+- The system sends appropriate notifications to users
-- PRDs are well-structured and follow a consistent format
+- Multiple agents can work in parallel without conflicts
+- Task priorities are respected in assignment

 ## Next Steps